-The Trona Pinnacles, about 25 minutes East of Ridgecrest, in the middle of nowhere are really one of those places that have to be seen.
-Like the Alabama Hills it is hard to do justice to the sheer beauty of these massive rock structures that jot this landscape that is almost completely barren and flat.
+The Trona Pinnacles, about 25 minutes east of Ridgecrest in the middle of nowhere, are one of those places that have to be seen to be believed.
+Like the Alabama Hills, it is hard to do justice to the sheer beauty of these massive rock structures that jot a landscape that is almost entirely barren and flat.

-Just the drive alone on this small dirt road that crosses over a few train tracks, showcases how crazy it is that these massive calcium carbonate rocks could have been underwater thousands of years ago.
-After a successful summit of Telescope Peak in Death Valley, my friend Zac and I figured we needed to stop here for a little exploration, and here is my review.
+Just the drive alone on this small dirt road that crosses over train tracks showcases how crazy it is that these massive calcium carbonate rocks (tufas like in Mono Lake) could have been underwater thousands of years ago.
+Here is all the information if you want to check this spot out, and the best times to see it are sunrise and sunset.

 - Free to visit

-- Need car that can take five miles of washboard road
+- Need a car that can take five miles of washboard road

 - Camping is allowed in designated areas